Taylorsville UT Prenuptial Agreement

 Child Custody and Support

-Prenuptial agreements can outline the intention of the parties regarding child custody and support.
+Prenuptial agreements can outline the intentions of the parties regarding child custody and support.
 Although these provisions are not legally binding, they can provide guidance and promote a shared understanding of how child-related matters will be addressed in case of divorce or separation.

 Inheritance Rights